- Air powered flooring stapler

 Work through key layout details before getting started

+The 3/4-in.-thick solid plank flooring shown is milled with a tongue and groove.
 The tongue-and-groove pine flooring must run perpendicular to the floor joists.
 To keep the wide boards from cupping, you’ll face-nail them with cut nails driven through the subfloor and into the joists (Photo 18).
 For the best results, draw the floor plan to scale and lay out rows of boards (Fig. A).
 Shift the layout as needed to avoid very narrow pieces at the walls or at other features like around the fireplace.
 Later you’ll transfer your plan to the floor and snap chalk lines at about 3-ft. intervals to keep the rows running straight.

 Calculate the square footage of the room and add 10 to 15 percent to allow for selection and waste.
 It’s better to have a few leftover pieces than to pay the shipping for one or two additional boards.
 Also order the cut nails and the oil finish.
 The supplier will advise on the amounts needed.
 There may be an additional fee for shipping.
 Schedule delivery early so the flooring can acclimate indoors to your home’s moisture level.
 This is a very important step.Store the wood on location for at least 10 days.
 To keep wood floors stable, try to maintain close to 50 percent relative humidity in your home year-round.